How do Belgians work in Belgium?

 The traditional 8.30-5.30 (sometimes 9.00-6.00) five-day working week, with an hour off for lunch, generally still applies in most Belgian companies.
 Only middle-to-senior management confronted with a crisis situation are likely to work longer hours, possibly compensating with time off later.
 Generally, all levels, except possibly the very top, will respect the traditional working hours: however management may choose to come in later than administrative staff.
 This has a lot to do with the latter balancing their work with family life: by getting home by 5 p.m., they miss the rush hour and have time for their families and for leisure activities.
 Managers may take work home with them.

-The Belgian government has adopted the EU Working Time Directive limiting individuals to a maximum working week of 48 hours.
+The EU Working Time Directive has been adopted by the Belgian government limiting individuals to a maximum working week of 48 hours.

-Working practices are slowly changing with the introduction of flexitime, home working and the like.
+With the introduction of flexible time, home working and the like, working practices are slowly changing .
 Under EU legislation, part-time and temporary workers are protected by law: new national legislation also now provides protection for home workers.
 In fact, Belgium is a front-runner in the application of legislation assuring equal treatment in hiring, employment and training for all persons regardless of race or origin, religion or belief, sexual orientation, disability or age.

 Businesses adopt their own policies, procedures and have their own cultures and values.
 The best way to establish what these are is to talk to the employees and ask how the organisation works.
 All companies have something unique to themselves, even if the product they produce or sell is the same as that of others.